 The students access most of their learning in their own classroom which is a large space with an adjoining care suite.
 Full advantage is taken of other Academy facilities including the hall, sensory garden, woodland and sensory therapy rooms.
 Regular opportunities for outdoor learning are also encouraged both on- and off-site which includes venturing to local parks, shops, cafés and places of interest.
 The students also have the opportunity to go swimming and horse riding during the year.

-Each day begins with our ‘Hello time’ in which we establish the daily timetable and welcome everyone to the Academy.
+Each school day begins with an interactive Hello session in which we share the timetable and welcome everyone to the Academy.
 A creative and multi-sensory approach to learning is adopted across all subjects and is well-supported by the use of signs and symbols.
-The Preparing for Adulthood curriculum develops skills, knowledge and understanding within four key strands; Employment, Community, Independence and Health.
-Within the class there is also a focus on developing the Fundamentals of Communication using interactive approaches such as Intensive Interaction.
+The Preparing for Adulthood curriculum develops skills, knowledge and understanding within four key strands (Employment, Community, Independence and Health).
+Within the class there is also a focus on developing the Fundamentals of Communication using approaches such as Intensive Interaction.
 To support their learning and encourage a love of reading, class staff create bespoke reading books which relate to our topics and are sometimes personalised for each child.

 By providing a fun, safe and engaging environment the students in Foxcubs are enabled to succeed and achieve.
-This is celebrated on a daily basis and is further recognised by our ‘Star of the Week’ award which is part of a weekly assembly.
+This is celebrated on a daily basis and is further recognised by our Star of the Week award which is part of a weekly assembly.
 This award is given to the student who has tried their best to show important character traits such as effort, curiosity and kindness.

 There are currently no comments.